deividfoggi/M365-Usage-Collector/README.md

 # TeamsUsageCollector

 This ps module is intended to create usage reports related to Microsoft 365 products.
 Current version is focusing in Teams.
 New workloads could be added in the future.
+If you just need a usage activity report per user, consider to download the following report form M365 Admin Center: https://docs.microsoft.com/en-us/microsoft-365/admin/activity-reports/microsoft-teams-user-activity-preview?view=o365-worldwide

+**Warning!** This script will be useful if you need insights considering department, office location and domain name (from upn).

 ## Pre-requisites